 Before we dive into more details of the 3 2 1 ribs method, let’s briefly talk about what we need, starting with the ribs itself.

-There are two types of pork ribs – baby backs and spares.
+There are two main types of pork ribs – baby backs and spares.
 Baby backs come from the portion of the rib cage that is near the spine of the hog.
 Spare ribs are instead a little further down close to the belly.

 Baby backs are leaner, smaller, and more curved than spares.
 With one rack, you can feed 2 people.
 Due to the size and the amount of meat, baby backs cook faster than spares.
 Therefore, you might want to reduce the first 3 hours to 2 to avoid overcooking your baby back ribs.